ChuanMeng/RLT4Reranking/README.md

 | Oracle         | 131.42 | 0.559 |

-Table: A comparison of RLT methods, optimized for re-ranking effectiveness/efficiency tradeoffs, in predicting re-ranking cut-off points for the BM25–MonoT5 pipeline on Robust04.
+Table 2: A comparison of RLT methods, optimized for re-ranking effectiveness/efficiency tradeoffs, in predicting re-ranking cut-off points for the BM25–MonoT5 pipeline on Robust04.
 | Method |Avg. k | nDCG@20|
 |---|---|---|
 | w/o re-ranking | - | 0.413 |